 Next to the tower is Zhujiang New Town (珠江新城) which was planned as the city’s purpose-built CBD for the 21st century.
-Standing both sides is two super tall twin towers named International Financial Centre and Chow Tai Fook Centre, a combined of the mall, office building, hotel, conference centre and observatory deck (see featured picture above).
+Standing on both sides are two super tall twin towers named International Financial Centre and Chow Tai Fook Centre, a combination of the mall, office building, hotel, conference center and observatory deck (see featured picture above).

-At the south side lies four cultural venues named Guangzhou Opera House, the Second Children’s Palace, the Guangzhou Library and Guang Museum.
+At the south side lies the four cultural venues named Guangzhou Opera House, the Second Children’s Palace, the Guangzhou Library, and Guang Museum.
 There is an underground shopping mall, vehicular tunnels and automated people mover (APM) within the New Town.

 Getting There: Take the subway Line 3 or Line 5 to Zhujiang New Town station

-Taking the subway Line 2 to visit Dr. Sun Yat-Sen Memorial Auditorium.
-It was constructed to honor the great forerunner of the Chinese revolution, Dr. Sun Yat-Sen. It was designed by Chinese architect Mr. Lu Yen-Chih (1894-1929) and was sponsored and built by Guangzhou locals and ex-pats.
-It stands on the former site of the Presidential Palace and the construction began from 1928 until 1931.
+Dr. Sun Yat-Sen Memorial Auditorium was built to honor the great forerunner of the Chinese revolution Dr. Sun Yat-Sen. The building was designed by Chinese architect Mr. Lu Yen-Chih (1894-1929) and built by Guangzhou locals and ex-pats.
+It stands on the former site of the Presidential Palace.

-The auditorium combined with Chinese and Western architectural design and characteristics, with an octagonal-shaped main structure comprises steel frame enclosed with reinforced concrete, covering 12,000 m² of the complex’s total 62,000 m² area.
-The roof is upturned-eaved on four sides and tiled in sapphire blue glaze.
-What makes this structure so special is that it was built without the need of a single central pillar with the span of 71 meters at its widest point and the height of 52 meters.
+Constructed between 1928 and 1931, the auditorium is combined with Chinese and Western architectural design and characteristics.
+An octagonal-shaped main structure comprise a steel frame enclosed with reinforced concrete, covering 12,000 m² of the complex’s total 62,000 m².
+The roof is upturned-eaved on four sides and tiled in a sapphire blue glaze.
+What makes this structure so special is that it was built without the need for a single central pillar with a span of 71 meters at its widest point and a height of 52 meters.

-After taking a long walk in the city, get to Yuexiu Park (越秀公园), the largest park in the downtown of the city and explore the surrounding with three artificial lakes and seven hills of Yuexiu Mountains.
-With the area of 860,000 square meters, there are many attractions including the famous stone sculpture of Five Goats Rams, Zhenhai Tower (see below), Square Cannon Site, site of the Ming Dynasty City Wall and amusement park.
+Yuexiu Park (越秀公园) is a largest park in downtown of Guangzhou and is worth exploring the surrounding which has three artificial lakes and seven hills.
+With an area of 860,000 square meters, there is the famous stone sculpture of Five Goats Rams, Zhenhai Tower (see below), Square Cannon Site, the site of the Ming Dynasty City Wall, and an amusement park.

 The statue is located in the park’s Wuyang Hill.
 According to local myth, it is said that once upon a time there are five fairies riding on five goats.
-They flew to Guangzhou and brought five bunches of corns to the villagers bless them with everlasting fertility.
-They soon vanished into the sky, leaving the five heavenly goats and later turn into stone.
+They flew to Guangzhou and brought five bunches of corn to the villagers and bless them with everlasting fertility.
+They soon vanished into the sky, leaving the five heavenly goats and later turning into stone.
 That is why Guangzhou is also called “Goat City” or “Corn City”.

-Zhenhai Tower (五层楼) is located inside Yuexiu Park and it means ‘Sea Guard Tower’.
-This 28 meters high, 31 meters wide and 16 meters depth tower was first built in 1380, at the beginning of Ming dynasty but destroyed and restored five times.
-It changed from a wooden structure into reinforced concrete in 1928.
+Don’t miss out Zhenhai Tower (五层楼) which is located inside Yuexiu Park, meaning the ‘Sea Guard Tower’.
+This 28 meters high, 31 meters wide, and 16 meters depth tower was first built in 1380, at the beginning of the Ming dynasty but was destroyed and restored five times.
+It was rebuilt from a wooden structure into reinforced concrete in 1928.
 The reddish-brown bricks and grey tiles made the building primitive simple and unique.

-The museum exhibits nearly thousands of pictures, collections display the culture, custom and city development, historic relics from different dynasties and modern Chinese cultural relics since the Opium War.
-There is also special showroom at the east side of the tower and cannons display on the barbette and 23 ancient stone tablets on the west side.
-There is also an art gallery in the museum.
+The museum exhibits nearly thousands of pictures, collections displaying the culture, customs, and city development, historic relics from different dynasties, and modern Chinese cultural relics since the Opium War.
+There is also an art gallery and special showroom on the east side of the tower and cannons display on the barbette and 23 ancient stone tablets on the west side.

-After having my breakfast, I take the subway to Ximenkou station to visit Guangxiao Temple, hidden without this metropolitan city.
+Guangxiao Temple is one of the hidden gems and is pretty easy to miss and hard to find without a little help from the locals.
 This temple is one of the most influential temples in China with a history dating back more than 1,700 years.
-The temple was built during the Western Han Dynasty (207 BC- 24 AD) as a private house and was used as a lecture hall.
+The temple was built during the Western Han Dynasty (207 BC- 24 AD) as a private house and a lecture hall.
 It was later dedicated completely to the function of a Zen Buddhist Temple during the Southern Song Dynasty.
 Many monks had lived there and greatly spread their culture.

-Within a short walking distance is Temple of Six Banyan Tree (Liu Rong Temple, 六榕寺), built in AD 537 during the Song Dynasty.
-It firstly constructed by the monk Tanyu under the order of Emperor Wu and used to keep the relics of Cambodian Buddhist saints.
-It has a 1,000-year pagoda, green ancient banyan trees, the sound of brooks and the songs of birds.
+Within a short walking distance is Temple of Six Banyan Tree (Liu Rong Temple, 六榕寺) that was built in AD 537 during the Song Dynasty.
+It was firstly constructed by the monk Tanyu under the order of Emperor Wu to keep the relics of Cambodian Buddhist saints.
+It has a 1,000-year pagoda, green ancient banyan trees, the sound of brooks, and the songs of birds.

 Daxiong Baodian Hall located west of the temple has one of the three biggest ancient copper Buddhist statues in Guangdong.
-Each of them stands for the present, past and future.
-The temple also kept some of the artistic treasures such as the tablets by Wang Bo and the bronze statue of Hui Neng.
+Each of them stands for the present, past, and future.
+The temple also kept some artistic treasures such as the tablets by Wang Bo and the bronze statue of Hui Neng.

 Getting There: Take the subway Line 1 or Line 2 to Gongyuanqian station Exit B. Walk along Liurong Road to reach there.

 After completing a day trip in Foshan [i], I was craving for food and head down to Shangxiajiu Pedestrian Street ( 上下九步行街).
-It is located in Liwan district, the first business street that opened in 1995 and architecture characteristics combined both Chinese and European styles.
-It stretches from Shangjiu Lu (上九路) in the east to Dishifu Lu (第十甫路) in the west.
+It is located in Liwan district, the first business street that opened in 1995 and architectural characteristics were influenced by both Chinese and European styles.
+It stretches from Shangjiu Lu (上九路) in the east to Dishifu Lu (第十甫路) at the west.

-The last thing to do was getting on an-hour cruise ride along Pearl River and enjoy the spectacular night view of the city.
+The last thing to do was get on an hour cruise ride along Pearl River and enjoy the spectacular night view of the city.
 I saw some cruises that come with buffet dinner onboard too.
-The ride passed through Haiyin Bridge to Huacheng Square and Canton Tower, where the buildings’ lights are led up.
+The ride passed through Haiyin Bridge to Huacheng Square and Canton Tower, where the buildings’ lights are lighted up.